 The 2015 Gallup International poll reported that 93% of Moroccans considered themselves to be religious.

-As of 2016, Ethnologue reports that approximately 1,536,590 individuals in Morocco, accounting for about 4.5% of the population, speak Spanish.
+As of 2016, Ethnologue reported that there were 1,536,590 individuals, approximately 4.5% of the population, in Morocco who spoke Spanish.

-In 2016, the life expectancy at birth in Morocco was 74.3 years (73.3 for men and 75.4 for women), with 6.3 physicians and 8.9 nurses and midwives per 10,000 inhabitants.
+In 2016, the life expectancy at birth in Morocco was 74.3 years (73.3 for men and 75.4 for women), and there were 6.3 physicians and 8.9 nurses and midwives per 10,000 inhabitants.

-In 2017, Morocco rejoined the African Union, reversing its 1984 decision to withdraw.
+In 2017, Morocco rejoined the African Union.

-According to a 2018 survey conducted by the research network Arab Barometer, nearly 15% of Moroccans describe themselves as non religious.
+According to a 2018 survey conducted by the research network Arab Barometer, nearly 15% of Moroccans describe themselves as non-religious.

 In 2018, the high-speed railway system linking Tangier and Casablanca was inaugurated by the King, following over a decade of planning and construction by Moroccan national railway company Office National des Chemins de Fer (ONCF).